Sigmmma/c20/src/content/general/tools/reclaimer/readme.md

 scenario_tag_data.type.set_to("multiplayer")
 ```
 ### Tag references
-[Tag reference fields][tags#tag-references-and-paths] have multiple properties which can be set.
+[Tag reference fields][h1/tags#tag-references-and-paths] have multiple properties which can be set.
 Each reference stores both the _tag class_ and a _tag path_ to the referenced tag.
 The _tag class_ should not mismatch the actual referenced tag type:

 ```python
 # this would print "hud_message_text"